 How to Make: Low FODMAP Maple Mustard Chicken

-Start out by throwing your prepped potatoes & carrots in a large cooking pot and cover with salted water.
+- Parboil the veggies: Throw the prepped potatoes & carrots in a large cooking pot and cover with salted water.
 Bring to a boil for about 10 minutes to soften up the veg before your final bake.
-This will allow for a faster cooking time in the oven later with all the chicken and sauce.

-To make the chicken, start out by score the top of the skin in a few different places with a sharp knife.
-Basically you’re just poking little holes in the skin to help the fat render out easier when frying which ultimately leads to crispier skin.
+- Score the chicken: Use a shape knife to slice across the skin in a few places.
+This will help the fat render (release) easier when frying which ultimately leads to crispier skin.
 It only takes seconds but it makes such a huge difference in the end.

-While the chicken in crisping up in the stove top begin working on the maple-mustard sauce.
-Simple mix together the remaining ingredients in a small bowl and set aside until you’re ready to put it all together.
+- Make the sauce: While the chicken is searing, mix together the remaining ingredients in a small bowl and set aside until you’re ready to put it all together.

 Low FODMAP or not this dish is a simple, straight forward meal that packs in a lot of flavour.